computationalgeography/leco/README.md

 ```

 Initalization of the agents positions can be defined by the init_area_edge, init_x and init_y.
 The former specifies the size (n x n) of the initialization area, while the latter two specify the start coordinates.
 All three can be false in which case, the values are chosen randomly between 0 and x_max or y_max.

+Population dynamics can follow constant birth and death rates as determined in the configuration file by setting the multiplier parameter to 1.
+If the multiplier is set at a value higher than 1, the number of agents will increase following a logistic growth curve with a constant death rate as configured.
+The carrying capacity K is determined by the number of agents * the multiplier as determined in the configuration file.
+A multiplier value lower than 1 will be treated as 1, i.e. constant birth and death rates.

 ## Post-processing options